chawki27000/retina-sim/README.md

 To run the simulation, go to the project root and execute :

 ```
-$ python main.py
+$ python main.py [-i][-d]
 ```

-After that, a CLI appears and asks 2 parameters : Task assigning mode (Manuel/UUniFast) and Simulation output mode, that can be one between:
+The main program needs a parameter to lunch the simulation, as follows :
-- DEBUG : Print all NoC actions (PE sending, Router sending, VC allocation and releasing) and alternative cases (full buffer, no idle VC)
+- DEBUG (-d) : Print all NoC actions (PE sending, Router sending, VC allocation and releasing) and alternative cases (full buffer, no idle VC)
-- INFO : Print only router-to-router sending and Flit arriving
+- INFO (-i) : Print only router-to-router sending and Flit arriving

 ## Example